segmentio/segment-docs/src/connections/destinations/catalog/data-lakes/index.md

 The three tenets to create a clean and easy to use Data Lake are:

 - **Fast and efficient**: All data is sent to S3 in Parquet format for easy read access.
-- **Break down data in logical structure**: All data is partitioned by source, event type, day and hour.
+- **Break down data in logical structure**: All data is partitioned by source, event type, date and hour.
 This narrows in on the data you care about when querying, and provides the same tracks and events tables that you get with Segment’s warehouse product.
-- **Accessible data structure**: Data structure is fed into the Glue Data Catalog for all tools to be able to target specific pieces of data.
+- **Accessible data structure**: Data structure is fed into the Glue Data Catalog for all tools to be able to target specific pieces of data, giving you flexbility to build on top of the raw data set.

 From here you can connect a multitude of tools to glean insights from the S3 data - Athena, Spectrum, Databricks, EMR.